Skip to main content

 "AI is the new platform."

-AI is a layer across your platform.
+AI sits as a layer across your platform.
 Treat it like an integration, not a replatform.

 02 · Problems before tools

-Most organisations are approaching AI backwards — starting with the tool, then hunting for the problem.
-We start at the other end: where the operational friction is, what it costs, and whether AI is even the right answer.
+Most organisations approach AI backwards, picking the tool, then hunting for somewhere to apply it.
+We start at the other end: where the operational friction sits, what an hour of it costs, and whether AI is even the right answer.
 Often it isn't, and saying so saves a six-figure pilot.

 How most teams start